Unpacking the Black Box: Regulating Algorithmic Decisions: Abstract

 \section{Abstract}

-We characterize optimal oversight of algorithms in a world where an agent designs a complex prediction function but a principal is limited in the amount of information she can learn about the prediction function.
-We show that limiting agents to prediction functions that are simple enough to be fully transparent is inefficient as long as the bias induced by misalignment between principal's and agent's preferences is small relative to the uncertainty about the true state of the world.
-Algorithmic audits can improve welfare, but the gains depend on the design of the audit tools.
-Tools that focus on minimizing overall information loss, the focus of many post-hoc explainer tools, will generally be inefficient since they focus on explaining the average behavior of the prediction function rather than sources of \emph{mis}-prediction, which matter for welfare-relevant outcomes.
-Targeted tools that focus on the source of incentive misalignment, e.g., excess false positives or racial disparities, can provide first-best solutions.
-We provide empirical support for our theoretical findings using an application in consumer lending.
+What should regulators of complex algorithms regulate?
+We propose a model of oversight over `black-box' algorithms used in high-stakes applications such as lending, medical testing, or hiring.
+In our model, a regulator is limited in how much she can learn about a black-box model deployed by an agent with misaligned preferences.
+The regulator faces two choices: first, whether to allow for the use of complex algorithms; and second, which key properties of algorithms to regulate.
+We show that limiting agents to algorithms that are simple enough to be fully transparent is inefficient as long as the misalignment is limited and complex algorithms have sufficiently better performance than simple ones.
+Allowing for complex algorithms can improve welfare, but the gains depend on how the regulator regulates them.
+Regulation that focuses on the overall average behavior of algorithms, for example based on standard explainer tools, will generally be inefficient.
+Targeted regulation that focuses on the source of incentive misalignment, e.g., excess false positives or racial disparities, can provide second-best solutions.
+We provide empirical support for our theoretical findings using an application in consumer lending, where we document that complex models regulated based on context-specific explanation tools outperform simple, fully transparent models.
+This gain from complex models represents a Pareto improvement across our empirical applications that is preferred both by the lender and from the perspective of the financial regulator.

-\blfootnote{We thank Mario Curiki and Ruying Gao for outstanding research assistance.
-We thank Susan Athey, Simon Freyaldenhoven, Talia Gillis, Danielle Li, Amit Seru, Ken Singleton, PR Stark, Chenzi Xu, the FinRegLab team and seminar and conference participants at Stanford University, the NBER Summer Institute, Stanford SITE, the New Perspectives on Consumer Behavior in Credit and Payments Markets Conference, and the OCC for helpful discussions and comments.
-We thank the Stanford Institute for Human-Centered Artificial Intelligence (HAI) and Amazon Web Services for generous support.
-Any errors or omissions are the responsibility of the authors.}